 Just as we did with the other areas, let’s add some color to the lips.
 Use the ‘Quick Selection’ tool to select her bottom lip, then create a new ‘solid color’ layer.

-Using Photoshop to add colors to your images – conclusion.
+Using Photoshop to add colors to your images – Final thoughts

 It wasn’t so difficult to colorize a black and white photo in Photoshop after all, right? 🙂